artdiev/akommo-dashboard/README.md

 ### Configuration

-There are two environment variables available for configuration:
+Environment variables available for configuration:

 - `API_URI` (required) - URI of a running instance of Saleor GraphQL API.
   If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.